-Biden sees path to 270; Trump attacks election integrity
+The count goes on — with Biden on the cusp of presidency

 “I ask everyone to stay calm.
 The process is working,” Biden said.
 “It is the will of the voters.
 No one, not anyone else who chooses the president of the United States of America.”

-Biden’s victories in the upper Midwest put him in a strong position, but Trump showed no sign of giving up.
-It could take several more days for the vote count to conclude and a clear winner to emerge.
-With millions of ballots yet to be tabulated, Biden already had received more than 73 million votes, the most in history.

 Trump’s erroneous claims about the integrity of the election challenged Republicans now faced with the choice of whether to break with a president who, though his grip on his office grew tenuous, commanded sky-high approval ratings from rank-and-file members of the GOP.
+That was especially true for those who are eyeing presidential runs of their own in 2024.

 But others who are rumored to be considering a White House run of their own in four years aligned themselves with the incumbent, including Sen. Josh Hawley, R-Mo., who tweeted support for Trump’s claims, writing that “If last 24 hours have made anything clear, it’s that we need new election integrity laws NOW.”

-Trump’s campaign engaged in a flurry of legal activity to try to improve the Republican president’s chances, requesting a recount in Wisconsin and filing lawsuits in Pennsylvania, Michigan and Georgia.
+Trump’s campaign engaged in a flurry of legal activity, saying it would seek a recount in Wisconsin and had filed lawsuits in Pennsylvania, Michigan and Georgia.

-Judges in Georgia and Michigan quickly dismissed Trump campaign lawsuits there on Thursday.

-Trump held a small edge in Georgia, though Biden was gaining on him as votes continued to be counted.
-The same was true in Pennsylvania, where Trump’s lead had slipped to about 22,000 votes — and the race is destined to get tighter.
+On Friday evening, Supreme Court Justice Samuel Alito approved a GOP request ordering county boards to comply with state guidance to keep the late ballots separate from those received before or on Election Day.
+However, Alito did not direct election officials to stop counting the ballots, as the Republicans had also sought.

+But judges in three states quickly swatted down legal action.
+A federal judge who was asked to stop vote counts in Philadelphia instead forced the two sides to reach an agreement without an order over the number of observers allowed.

 The Trump campaign said it was confident the president would ultimately pull out a victory in Arizona, where votes were also still being counted, including in Maricopa County, the state’s most populous area.
 The AP has declared Biden the winner in Arizona and said Thursday that it was monitoring the vote count as it proceeded.